-The Employer Assistance and Resource Network (EARN) is a service of the National Employer Policy, Research and Technical Assistance Center for Employers on the Employment of People with Disabilities (Employer TA Center), which is funded by the U.S. Department of Labor's Office of Disability Employment Policy under a cooperative agreement with The Viscardi Center, a national non-profit dedicated to educating, employing and empowering individuals with disabilities across the lifecycle.
+The Employer Assistance and Resource Network on Disability Inclusion (EARN) is a service of the National Employer Policy, Research and Technical Assistance Center for Employers on the Employment of People with Disabilities (Employer TA Center), which is funded by the U.S. Department of Labor's Office of Disability Employment Policy under a cooperative agreement with The Viscardi Center, a national non-profit dedicated to educating, employing and empowering individuals with disabilities across the lifecycle.
 A diverse collaborative of partners assists The Viscardi Center in managing the Employer TA Center's activities.
 These include the following:

 For more information, please visit http://www.disabilitypolicycenter.org/